-George Glasier, J.D., age 78, Director, President and Chief Executive Officer
+George E. Glasier, J.D., age 81, Director, President and Chief Executive Officer

 Mr. Glasier has over forty years' experience in the uranium industry in the United States, with extensive experience in sales and marketing; project development and permitting uranium processing facilities.
 He is the founder of Energy Fuels Inc. (Volcanic Metals Exploration Inc.) and served as its Chief Executive Officer and President from January 2006 to March 2010.
-He was responsible for assembling a first-class management team, acquiring a portfolio of uranium projects, and leading the successful permitting process that culminated in the licensing of the Piñon Ridge uranium mill; planned for construction in Western Montrose County, Colorado.
-Mr. Glasier began his career in the uranium industry in the late 1970's with Energy Fuels Nuclear, Inc. ("EFN"); this company was led by the Bob Adams, uranium pioneer and a founder of the U.S. uranium industry.
+He was responsible for assembling a first-class management team, acquiring a portfolio of uranium projects, and leading the successful permitting process that culminated in the licensing of the Pinon Ridge uranium mill; planned for construction in Western Montrose County, Colorado.
+Mr. Glasier began his career in the uranium industry in the late 1970's with Energy Fuels Nuclear, Inc. ("EFN"); this company was led by the uranium pioneer Bob Adams, a founder of the U.S. uranium production industry.
 EFN became the largest uranium producer in the United States and built and operated the White Mesa Mill near Blanding, Utah.
 Mr. Glasier received his Juris Doctorate and Bachelor of Science/Business Administration from the University of Denver.

-Bryan Murphy ICD.D, age 53, Chairman and Director
+Bryan Murphy ICD.D, age 56, Independent Director and Chairman of the Board

-Mr. Murphy is Founder of Magellan Limited, an advisory firm focusing on providing strategic, M&A, and financial advisory services and currently serves as CFO and Head of Finance for Biome Renewables Inc., an early stage clean-tech company that is developing and commercializing critical energy technologies to enable the global energy transition.
+Mr. Murphy is as an independent director of Western, Chairman of the Board of Directors, and is also a member of Western's audit committee (the "Audit Committee") and the Governance, Nominating and Compensation Committee (the "GNC Committee").
+He is Founder of Magellan Limited, an advisory firm focusing on providing strategic, M&A, and financial advisory services and currently serves as CFO and Head of Finance for Biome Renewables Inc., an early stage clean-tech company that is developing and commercializing critical energy technologies to enable the global energy transition.
 Formerly, Mr. Murphy was Co-Founder and Managing Partner of Quest Partners, a boutique investment bank that focuses on the provision of mid-market M&A, corporate finance, and business strategy services.
 In these capacities, Mr. Murphy has developed extensive international experience and relationships advising high-growth businesses across North America, Europe, and the Middle East.
 In the dozen years prior to Quest Partners, Mr. Murphy held senior management roles at Canadian Tire Corporation overseeing divisions and business lines.
 Additionally, Mr. Murphy was formerly a board member of Covenant House Toronto, one of Canada's largest homeless youth agencies.
 Bryan has an Honours Bachelor of Arts in Business Administration majoring in Finance and an MBA with Distinction from the University of Western Ontario Richard Ivey School of Business.
 Bryan earned the ICD.D designation from the Rotman School of Management at the University of Toronto and the Institute of Corporate Directors in Toronto.

-Andrew Wilder, age 51, Director
+Andrew Wilder, age 54, Independent Director and Chairman of the Audit Committee